Narcis-Abella/Narcis-Abella/README.md

 The result is an open-source simulation framework for mobile robot SLAM validation, built on ROS 2 and Ignition Gazebo.
 The goal is not to replicate what tools like Isaac Sim do.
 The gap this fills is different: Gazebo ships with configurable noise models, but their parameters are placeholders — and there is no standardised pipeline for deriving those parameters from real hardware characterisation, validating them against a metrological ground truth, and using the result to benchmark SLAM transfer before deployment.
 Most teams either tune by intuition or skip the sensor models entirely.

 ---
-## Why sensor metrology — and why better simulation models are not enough
+## Why sensor metrology — and why better models are not enough

-The standard objection to simulation-based SLAM validation goes like this: *modern simulators are already highly capable — Isaac Sim, Gazebo Fortress, MuJoCo — and there are well-established techniques like domain randomization to cover the gaps.
-Why does sensor metrology matter on top of that?*

-It's the right question.
-Here's the honest answer.

----

-**The problem isn't that simulators are too simple.
-It's that their errors are uncharacterised.**

-Domain randomization — randomising friction, mass, noise levels, visual textures — is the field's dominant response to the reality gap.
-It works by hoping that if you randomise broadly enough, the real world falls somewhere inside the training distribution.
-The approach has produced genuine results in locomotion and manipulation.

-But it has a well-documented failure mode: *the robot learns to exploit the simulator, not to navigate reality.* Muratore et al. coined this the *Simulation Optimization Bias* — running policy search on a slightly faulty simulator tends to produce policies that maximise reward by exploiting the model's inconsistencies, not by solving the underlying task.
-Baker et al. observed this directly: agents trained in simulation learned to abuse the physics engine to gain an advantage that doesn't exist in the real world.
-The community's own review literature (Muratore et al., 2022, *Frontiers in Robotics and AI*) states it plainly: the learner is free to overfit to simulator artefacts, and the most competitive solutions in simulation are often the ones that rely most heavily on poorly-modelled dynamics.
+The standard response to the sim-to-real gap is domain randomisation: randomise physics parameters broadly enough and hope the real world falls inside the training distribution.
+It's a legitimate technique, but it has a well-documented failure mode — the robot learns to exploit the simulator's inconsistencies rather than solve the actual task.
+Muratore et al. formalised this as *Simulation Optimization Bias*; the field's most comprehensive recent survey on the reality gap (Aljalbout et al., *Annual Review of Control, Robotics, and Autonomous Systems*, 2026) identifies unvalidated sensor models as one of its core unresolved sources.

-Higher-fidelity models make this worse, not better.
-A more detailed sensor model that is still unvalidated gives the policy a richer set of simulation-specific artefacts to exploit.
-The downstream application — SLAM, odometry, loop closure — is sensitive to the geometry and statistical structure of the sensor output, not just its magnitude.
-A simulated LiDAR that produces perfect ray-cast returns with additive noise has the wrong spatial structure for a solid-state sensor whose non-repetitive scan pattern creates time-varying coverage gaps.
-A simulated IMU with fixed σ doesn't capture the bias instability and rate random walk that drive VIO divergence over long integration windows.
-The navigator trained on these models doesn't learn to be robust; it learns to assume the artefacts.
+Higher-fidelity models don't fix this.
+A more detailed sensor model that has never been validated against real hardware gives the policy a richer set of simulation-specific artefacts to overfit to.
+The navigator doesn't learn robustness — it learns to assume the artefacts.

-The field's most thorough recent survey on this problem — Aljalbout et al., *Annual Review of Control, Robotics, and Autonomous Systems*, 2026 — identifies sensor modeling as one of the core unresolved sources of the reality gap, alongside dynamics parameterisation and collision sensing.
-They note that simulation-based approaches commonly simplify or omit the physical details that matter most in real deployment: manufacturing tolerances, thermal effects, material-dependent return characteristics, actuation delays.
-The survey covers the full landscape of mitigation strategies — domain randomisation, real-to-sim transfer, co-training — and reaches a sobering conclusion: none of these close the gap if the underlying sensor model is structurally wrong.

-The automotive and ADS community has reached the same conclusion from a different direction.
-Ngo et al. (ITSC 2021) showed that sensor model fidelity must be validated both explicitly (does the simulated data match real data statistically?) and implicitly (does a downstream perception model trained on simulation perform the same way on real data?).
-Without both, a high-fidelity simulation is just a confident-sounding source of misleading training signal.
-Wu et al. (2025) extended this to scenario validation, demonstrating that without formal equivalence bounds, synthetic test scenarios cannot be said to represent real-world behaviour — even when generated by sophisticated learned models.

-**What metrology adds is the ability to know what you don't know.**

-The goal of characterising sensors against sub-millimetre ground truth — Allan Variance decomposition for IMUs, range-dependent and material-dependent error budgets for LiDARs, thermal drift profiles for RGB-D cameras — is not to build a perfect simulator.
-It's to replace uncharacterised errors with bounded, interpretable ones.

-A simulator built from metrological characterisation lets you make a specific claim: *under this operating envelope, the simulated and real sensor are statistically equivalent to within this tolerance.* That is a fundamentally different claim from "we added noise and randomised the parameters."
-It's the difference between a calibrated instrument and a well-intentioned guess — and in a hospital environment, navigating around patients, that distinction has consequences.

-This is what `slam-sensor-metrological-validation` is building toward.
+Sensor metrology changes the question.
+Instead of *"did we add enough noise?"*, the question becomes *"are the simulated and real sensor statistically equivalent under a defined operating envelope?"* — a claim that can actually be tested, bounded, and reported.
+That's what `slam-sensor-metrological-validation` is building toward.
 ---

 ## Repositories